BrentGrammer/Statistics/NOTES/Statistics/ConfidenceIntervals.md

   - $\mu_{\bar{x_1}-{\bar{x_2}} = \mu_{1} - \mu_{2}}$
 - **NOTE**: A confidence interval around a sample mean does NOT gaurantee that the true mean of the population will lie within that range.
 Instead, the Confidence Interval tells us that if we repeat the experiment a large number of times, then 95% of those times, the true mean of the pop. will fall within the confidence interval range of the sample mean.

+### Interpreting Confidence Intervals

+- see [video](https://www.udemy.com/course/statsml_x/learn/lecture/20025094) and Q&A
+- Confidence intervals are NOT about confidence of a true population parameter, but about the sample estimate.

+  - Example: say that there is a 95% probability that the mean of the repeated sample will be in the range of 1 to 5, then the Confidence Interval calculated for the sample parameter is about the reliability of the parameter estimate and about the prediction of parameter values when taking a repeated samples.

+- The thing to keep in mind is that the interval is your confidence about the reproducibility of the estimate of the population parameter, not about the population parameter itself.
+So, how confident can you be about whether a replication experiment will obtain the same estimate that you have found?
+- INCORRECT STATEMENTS (COMMON MISINTERPRETATIONS):
+  - "I am 95% confident that the population mean is the sample mean"
+    - Correct: "95% of confidence intervals in repeated samples will contain the true population mean".
+95% of future experiments will contain confidence intervals that contain the true population mean.
+    - The incorrect statement indicates the pop mean will equal the sample mean which is wrong - there is an interval or range that the true pop mean can fall in.
+    - The statement is also wrong because it focuses on a single sample mean collected - the confidence interval is about many repeated experiments and sample means and how often the true pop mean will fall within a range over many experiments.
+  - "I am 95% confident that the population mean is within the confidence interval in my dataset".
+    - This is incorrect because the confidence interval refers to the estimate and not the population parameter (the mean itself).
+It's about the confidence you can have about the estimation procedure of your sample estimate. i.e. how confident are you about the mean in your dataset, not the population parameter.
+    - 95% of the repititions of experiments will have confidence intervals that include the population mean.
+The dataset being used and sampled might not contain the population parameter, 95% of repeated experiments will contain the population parameter, but yours might not be one of those.
+    - The confidence interval tells us about our confidence about the precision of our estimate of the sample parameters.
+  - "Confidence intervals for two parameters overlap; therefore, they cannot be significantly different"
+    - whether confidence intervals overlap tells us nothing about statistical significance.
+They are the estimate of a parameter (i.e. mean etc.), and not about the relationship between parameters.

 ### Formula

 $$P(L < \mu < U) = c$$